 The famous Lachish Letter #4 describes how the writer was looking for the signal-fires of Lachish for the signal-fires of Azekah could no longer be seen.
 Possibly the writer of this ostracon was viewing the destruction of the cities of the Shephelah from the nearby hill country to the west.
 Jeremiah 34:7 corroborates the fact that the last two cities remaining were Azekah and Lachish.

-Judah and the Dead Sea
+Download all of our Judah and the Dead Sea photos!

-Lachish (BIBARCH) Features informative links within the text to resources such as: scripture references and relevant articles on archaeological terms and periods.
-Also offers a “Scripture Summary.”
+Lachish (BibArch) Features informative links within the text to resources including Scripture references and relevant articles on archaeological terms and periods.

 Lachish (The Jewish Magazine) A comprehensive look at the history of Lachish, from the time of Joshua to the Hellenistic period.
 Includes a lengthy section on visiting Lachish with descriptions of the remains.

-Lachish Ostracon #3 (Personal Page, K.C.
+Lachish Ostracon #3 (personal page, K.C.
 Hanson) Gives a technical description of this ancient document and a translation of its text.